systeminit/coding-assessment-sde3-frontend-focused/README.md

 * That you have a proficiency with Vue, Tailwind and Typescript
 * That you can design and implement a UI/UX from a small design example and a brief
-* That you can architect a working system from a small design brief and working backend
+* That you can architect a front-end from a working back-end

 We use a take-home assessment so that you can have your most productive environment at hand.
 Use whatever editor, operating system, etc. you like.
 Google to your hearts content.

 We expect this assessment to take no more than 4 hours to do.

 ## What you'll be building

-We want you to build a realtime chat application.
+We want you to build a real time chat application.
 Users will sign in and chat with one another, with messages delivered in real time to each other.
 A successful implementation will allow two separate browser tabs to sign in as different users, and chat with each other.
 New users who sign in should see the previous chat history.